Estimated Reading Time: 5 minutes

 With qigong, this is the norm.

-Repeating a simple, flowing exercise like Lifting the Sky 20 times allows you to forget about the form, and instead focus on the internal aspects.
+Repeating a simple, flowing exercise like Gathering Qi from the Cosmos 20 times in a row allows you to forget about the form, and instead focus on the internal aspects.

 This creates a wonderfully enjoyable flow when practicing qigong.